Securing Enterprise Third-Party Applications in Microsoft 365

 Select Add user or group to assign individuals who will be responsible for reviewing and approving application requests.

-By following these steps, you'll be able to effectively control and monitor third-party application access, ensuring a more secure Microsoft 365 environment for your organization.
+By following these steps, you will be able to effectively control and monitor third-party application access, ensuring a more secure Microsoft 365 environment for your organization.